Erinell/tinymovr-control/README.md

 3. Run the client
 4. Click on Connect !

+## Contributing
+Feel free to contribute or report issues to make this project even better!

 ## TODO
 - Ensure support for multiple boards
 - Add controls in Current mode